-Third, choose shadows that have a creamy or wet formula – these are less likely to look cakey when applied.
+Third, choose shadows with a creamy or wet formula – these are less likely to look cakey when applied.
 And finally, if you have oily lids, use an eyeshadow primer to help keep your shadow in place all day long.

-By following these simple tips, you can say goodbye to cakey eyeshadow for good
+Following these simple tips, you can say goodbye to cakey eyeshadow for good.

 Can eyeshadow be used as eyeliner

 Sure, you could use regular ol’ eyeliner to line your eyes.
 But where’s the fun in that?
-If you want to add a little extra pizzazz to your look, why not switch things up and use eyeshadow as eyeliner instead?
-It’s easy to do and it’ll give your eyes a whole new lease on life.
+If you want to add a little extra pizzazz to your look, why not switch things up and use eyeshadow as an eyeliner instead?
+It’s easy to do and will give your eyes a new lease on life.
 Here’s how:

 1. Pick out the eyeshadow shade of your choice.
-If you’re not sure what color to go for, a neutral brown or black will always be a safe bet.
+If you’re unsure what color to choose, a neutral brown or black will always be a safe bet.

-2. Using an angled brush, apply the shadow along your upper lash line, working from the inner corner of your eye outward.
+2. Using an angled brush, apply the shadow along your upper lash line, working outward from the inner corner of your eye.

-3. For a more dramatic effect, you can also smudge the shadow along your lower lash line.
+3. For a more dramatic effect, you can smudge the shadow along your lower lash line.

-4. Use a cotton swab or makeup remover to clean up any strayshadow pigment.
+4. Use a cotton swab or makeup remover to clean up any stray shadow pigment.
 And that’s it!
-You’ve now got beautiful, stand-out eyes that are guaranteed to turn heads.
+You’ve now got beautiful, stand-out eyes guaranteed to turn heads.